JetBrains/amper/docs/FAQ.md

 ### What about Gradle extensibility and plugins?

+We aim to support most of the Kotlin and Kotlin Multiplatform use cases out of the box, and offer a reasonable level of extensibility.

-Amper is offered as a Gradle plugin, and there’s full interoperability with Gradle.
+Amper is also offered as a Gradle plugin with the full interoperability with Gradle.
 It's possible to use existing Gradle plugins and write custom tasks using Gradle.

-In a standalone version of Amper, we aim to support most of the Kotlin and Kotlin Multiplatform use cases out of the box, and offer a reasonable level of extensibility.